 7.1.5 In respect of the current development proposals, it is noted that prior approval has been granted for the conversion of existing agricultural building (sited to the northern boundary of Wildwood) into a single dwelling, with the provision and insertion of new windows and roof windows to provide natural light to all habitable rooms via planning application reference: S22/1235.
 This prior approval remains extant and capable of implementation and, therefore, it is a material consideration in the assessment of the current proposals.
-Similarly, the previous refusals for a replacement dwelling in lieu of the Class Q fallback position are also a material consideration in the determination of the application.
+Similarly, Full Planning Permission was granted for a dwellinghouse in this location on 14 February 2025, in lieu of the Class Q fallback position and this extant planning permission represents a valid fall-back position and as such is also a material consideration in the determination of the application.

-7.2 Principle of Development
+8 Principle of Development

-7.2.1 In this instance, this site is located beyond the settlement boundaries of Aisby and is considered to be in the open countryside and relevant the policy for this location is SP5.
+8.1 In this instance, this site is located beyond the settlement boundaries of Aisby and is considered to be in the open countryside and relevant the policy for this location is SP5.
 This policy seeks to limit development to that related to agriculture, forestry or equine, rural diversification, replacement dwellings or conversion of existing buildings.
 In this case, the proposed development would not form one of the identified acceptable forms of development within the Open Countryside and, therefore, would be contrary to Policy SP5 of the adopted Local Plan, and would be contrary to the overall principles of the spatial strategy.

-7.2.2 Whilst this proposal does not fall within any of these categories, a significant material consideration is the extant prior approval granted under Class Q. Case law has established that an existing planning permission (granted using Permitted Development Rights under Part 3 (Change of Use) Class Q of the GDPO) can be used as a 'fall back' position to gain planning permission for an alternate scheme.
+8.1.1 Whilst this proposal does not fall within any of these categories, a significant material consideration is the extant prior approval granted under Class Q. Case law has established that an existing planning permission (granted using Permitted Development Rights under Part 3 (Change of Use) Class Q of the GDPO) can be used as a 'fall back' position to gain planning permission for an alternate scheme.